samarkhaled-FE/samarkhaled-FE/README.md

   </a>
 </p>

 - 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, ReactJS, HTM5, and CSS3 or anything related to web development.
+- 💬 Ask me about my experience with JavaScript, ReactJS, HTML5, and CSS3 — or anything related to web development.
-- ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
+- ⚡ Fun Fact: I'm a coffee enthusiast, and my perfect day starts and ends with a cup of coffee.
-- 👨‍💻 Check out my portfolio athttps://profile-nine-lemon.vercel.app/ to see some of the projects I've worked on.
+- 👩‍💻 Check out [my portfolio](https://profile-nine-lemon.vercel.app/) to see some of the projects I've worked on.

+Feel free to connect — I'm Samar Khaled.

 ### Connect with Me: